Step 1: Provide your Word files using the button above or by toss and let go.

 +

 Upload the Word file and the converter renders it onto PDF pages with sensible defaults: A4 / letter size, 1-inch margins, embedded fonts.
 Multi-page sources (DOCX, EPUB, XLSX) preserve their natural page breaks; single-asset sources (images) get one page each, auto-fit to the page.
+Word here means the Microsoft Word document family, covering both the legacy binary DOC and the modern DOCX.
+PDF is Adobe’s Portable Document Format from 1993, standardised as ISO 32000 and now the universal fixed-layout document.

 Will the Word to PDF conversion keep my fonts and formatting?